pydanny/cached-property/README.md

 ```

 **Note:** The `ttl` tools do not reliably allow the clearing of the cache.
 This
-is why they are broken out into seperate tools.
+is why they are broken out into separate tools.
 See https://github.com/pydanny/cached-property/issues/16.

 ## Credits